- 80% to 90% of business owners have their financial wealth locked up in their companies, according to estimates from the Exit Planning Institute.

 Many business owners plan to pass their business to family – 44% according to an October UBS report.
 But, as the report illustrates, they aren’t always sure how to divide the assets or whether heirs want the business.

-Sixty-seven percent of owners polled believed their heirs want the business and 33% thought their heirs would be most interested in assets from the sale.
+Sixty-seven percent of owners polled believed their heirs wanted the business and 33% thought their heirs would be most interested in assets from the sale.
 Among heirs, however, 52% claim to want the actual business, compared with 48% who said they prefer assets from the sale.

 To help flesh out what’s important to both sides and ensure assumptions aren’t getting in the way of sound business decisions, Julia Carlson, founder and chief executive of Financial Freedom Wealth Management Group in Newport, Ore., initially holds two meetings — one for owners and the other for their children.
 “Because different things will be said if we all meet together first,” she said.